 - Equity Investments: Under GAAP, equity investments are measured at FV-NI (changes in fair value are recognized in Net Income).
 However, a measurement alternative is available for equity investments that neither have readily determinable fair values and nor qualify for the net asset value (NAV)

-- Loans and Other Receivables: Under US GAAP, the impairment model for loans and other receivables is an incurred loss.
+- Loans and Other Receivables: Under US GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting., the impairment model for loans and other receivables is an incurred loss.
 These loans and receivables are presented in the balance sheet.

 - Derivative: Under GAAP, a derivative instrument must

 - Have one or more underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
 Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
 Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates., and, one or more notional amounts or payment provisions,

 - Not require any initial net investmentNet InvestmentNet investment is calculated as capital expenditure minus non-cash depreciation and amortization for the period, and it indicates how much the company is investing to maintain the life of its assets and achieve future business growth., and